Bridging the time scales of single-cell and population dynamics: Introduction

 \section{Introduction}

+Several decades ago, the earliest quantitative microbiology experiments revealed that microbial population sizes increase exponentially under favorable growth conditions~\cite{monod}.
+However, direct quantification of the underlying growth and division dynamics at the level of the individual cell has only recently become possible, following advances in quantitative single-cell technologies~\cite{2014-iyer-biswas-mz, johan, kussell, gore, josh, naama, dan, strovas, wakamoto}.
+While population growth of cells is typically a deterministic process, which follows a smooth exponential function under favorable conditions, single-cell growth and division dynamics are highly stochastic.
+For instance, there is significant stochasticity in the division times (also known as generation times, cell lifetimes, interdivision times, or waiting times)---typically the COV (the coefficient of variation, defined as the ratio of the standard deviation to the mean) of division times is $10-30\%$~\cite{2014-iyer-biswas-mz, johan, kussell, gore, josh, naama, dan, strovas, talia, wakamoto, powell, kelly, weibel}.
+Using recent advances in single-cell technologies, it is possible to characterize these fluctuations with exquisite precision for large ensembles of statistically identical cells~\cite{2014-iyer-biswas-mz}.

+In this paper we take advantage of the availability of high-quality quantitative single-cell datasets and develop an integrated perspective of microbial growth dynamics under balanced conditions.
+We formulate a data-driven theoretical framework that takes into account observables at both single-cell and population scales, and derive exact analytical complete time-dependent solutions to cell-age distributions and population growth rates as functionals of the underlying interdivision time distributions, for symmetric and asymmetric cell division.
+These results provide insights into the surprising implications of stochastic single-cell dynamics for population growth.

-The earliest quantitative microbiology experiments revealed that microbial population sizes increase exponentially in favorable conditions~\cite{monod}.
-Similar dynamics are also observed (to a good approximation) in the population growth of other species, the spreading of pandemics, the polymerase chain reaction for amplification of DNA fragments, global internet traffic increase, multiplication of viruses in T cells, and tumor growth~\cite{2010-hagen-pb}.
+Exponential growth dynamics are also observed (to a good approximation) in the population growth of other species, the spreading of pandemics, the polymerase chain reaction for amplification of DNA fragments, global internet traffic increase, multiplication of viruses in T cells, and tumor growth~\cite{2010-hagen-pb}.
 There are unifying themes in the quantitative characterizations of exponential growth in these different contexts, codified in general results of the theory of branching processes~\cite{2008-feller-hc, 2002-kimmel-th}.
-However, the idiosyncrasies of each experimental system determine the important dynamical variables and measurables in that specific context.
+The idiosyncrasies of each experimental system determine the important dynamical variables and measurables in that specific context.
 For instance, in demographic studies the age structure of the human population in a region at a given time can be well characterized.
-However, there is typically a paucity of data for the total population number over multiple human lifespans.
+However, typically there is a paucity of data for the total population number over multiple human lifespans.
 Thus indirect estimation of the Malthusian parameter (the exponential growth rate) from the observed age structures is a focus of these studies~\cite{2003-thieme-fy}.